MicrosoftDocs/customer-insights/ci-docs/data/copilot-global-sidecar.md

 # How to get help from Copilot

 1. Select the Copilot icon (:::image type="icon" source="media/copilot-icon.png" border="false":::) to expand the **Copilot** pane.
 You can collapse the pane by clicking the **X**.
 When collapsing and expanding the conversation history will remain.
 You can learn more about conversation history further below.
-1. Ask a question by typing in the input box.
+1. Ask a question about how to use Customer Insights - Data by typing in the input box.
 Alternatively you can click the suggested prompts that Copilot shows.
 Once you send your question, Copilot will start generate an answer.
 1. The answer by Copilot will appear as a chat message below your question.
 Each answer will contain at least one reference, which is shown as a number in a box.
 Each reference contains a link to the documentation page used.

 ## Conversation history